-All of us will go through a learning curve in early recovery where all our time and focus has to be on recovery.
+All of us go through a learning curve in early recovery where all our time and focus has to be on recovery.
 We take it seriously.
 We swap the hours formerly spent boozing – or coiled in fetal position, crying – for meetings, appointments, and developing positive lifestyle habits like good food, exercise, meditation.
-We have to, and need to, and must, prioritise these things.
-The rest of our life has to fade into the background as our new life takes purchase.
+We have to, and need to, and must, prioritize these things.
+The rest of our life has to fade into the background whilst our new life takes purchase.
 It’s a vulnerable time, and we need to give ourselves time to bed in our recovery life.

 There are many instances where channeling our all energies into a new healthy obsession bears very ripe fruit: running, vegan, yoga, meditation.
 These people have forged new identities as ultra-marathoner, vegan-athlete, yoga teacher etc, from the embers of junkie, booze-hound, depressive.
-They have shed the old skin, and assumed a new positive form of themselves.
+They have shed their old skin, and assumed a new positive form of themselves.
 If that feels right for you, consider it carefully.

 Be wary of an obsessive-perfection creeping in

 Please be wary of something I myself have done this many times, until I found the middle-way.
 Be careful to not fill all your time with recovery-related activities – as a way to plug up the holes where addiction/depression/stress once got in.
-I’d become twitchy and anxious if I couldn’t go for a run, or I didn’t have my smoothie for breakfast, or something threatened to interfere with my meditation time, or reading time, or allotted meal time.
+I’d become twitchy and anxious if I couldn’t go for a run, or I didn’t have my smoothie for breakfast, or something threatened to interfere with my meditation time, or reading time, or scheduled meal time.
 This perfectionism was destructive, because it gave me no room for mistakes, for learning, or for accommodating change.

 The answer is to trust yourself

 So, what is the answer?
 How do you get the balance right?
 The answer is to trust yourself.
 Allow yourself to find a happy medium with your routine.
 Trust yourself that you’ll find a routine that honors what you want to achieve.
-Ones you’ve mastered the ropes of what you need to be safe and healthy, loosen them enough to support you… but not enough that you fall through.
+Once you’ve mastered the ropes of what you need to be safe and healthy, loosen them enough to support you… but not enough that you fall through.